KannonZenetism/zenetism-field-physics/zenetism/MP02_Ch4.md

 • **Declivous Entropy**
  Commences decoherent collapse (**E↓♾**)
- As unstable forms erode and fall back toward Khaon
+ As unstable forms erode and dissolve back toward Khaon

 The entropic arc is not linear.
 It spirals—